-The purpose of this Request for Proposals is to solicit potential contractor's interest in providing services for planting and herbicide release of conifer crop trees within areas burned by wildfire in 2007, 2017, and 2021.
-The work units were mechanically prepared in 2021/2022 via grapple piling brush.
-The conifers to be released include surviving trees from the previous planting as well as seedlings planted in 2022.
-The release treatment will consist of a seven-foot radial foliar herbicide application in units that have been mechanically prepared or previously treated with herbicide.
+The purpose of this Request for Proposals is to solicit potential contractor's interest in providing services for herbicide release of conifer crop trees within areas burned by wildfire in 2007, and 2021.
+The release treatment will consist of a seven-foot radial foliar herbicide application in units that have been mechanically cleared of vegetation and previously treated with herbicide.